adamcysec/breach-parse/README.md

 The bash version uses `grep -a -E "$1" "$file"` for searches.
 The `-E` enables extended regex comparision, therefore if your search term is `@bob.com` you can potentially get false positives such as `@bobscom.com`.
 This tool uses python's `in` keyword for an exact string comparision.

+The bash version splits user and password pairs on `:` , however the dataset also uses `;` for some pairs.

 ## Installation
 Download breached password list from magnet located here:
 ```